neuecc/ZeroFormatter/README.md

 **Dictionary Format**

 Dictionary/MultiDictionary is eager evaluation.
 LazyDictionary/LazyMultiDictionary is lazy evaluation.
+All format are variable-length.

 | Type | Layout | Note |
 | ---- | ------ | ---- |